nushell/nushell.github.io/book/commands/open.md

 ## Examples

-Open a file, with structure (based on file extension)
+Open a file, with structure (based on file extension or SQLite database header)
 ```shell
 > open myfile.json
 ```